sgmurphy/wordpress-plugins/feed-them-social/readme.txt

 16. Add the shortcode you generated from the settings page to any post, page, or text widget.

 == Changelog ==
+= Version 4.3.1 Monday, September 23rd, 2024 =
+  * Fix: Facebook Feed > Feeds with more than one post with 2 or more photos were not rendering properly.
+  * Fix > Leave a review > message was set for 2 seconds not 2 weeks.
+  * Fix > Leave a review > Works on Multisite.
+  * Change > Plugin title description to: Feed Them Social - Social Media Feeds, Video, and Photo Galleries

 = Version 4.3.0 Monday, August 19th, 2024 =
   * New > [Instagram Slider Extension](https://www.slickremix.com/downloads/feed-them-social-instagram-slider/)
   * New > Feed Edit > Full Screen Edit button near the top of the page.